FlowFuse/website/src/changelog/2024/06/multiline-env-vars.md

     - changelog
 ---

-FlowFuse now supports the use input of multi-line environment variables for your Node-RED instances running on FlowFuse.
+FlowFuse now supports the input of multi-line environment variables for your Node-RED instances running on FlowFuse.

 This unlocks the ability to store certs or multi-line values like JSON as environment variables.